All Episodes

 George W. Bush went hardcore after John McCain in the state of South Carolina because he needed that win.

-So it appears that Biden made the promise to Congressman Jim Clyburn to secure Clyburn's endorsement during the 2020 South Carolina primary, which by the way is all the things that we're not supposed to like about politics, right?
+So it appears that Biden made the promise to Congressman Jim Clyburn to secure Clyburn's endorsement during the 2020 South Carolina primary, which, by the way, is all the things that we're not supposed to like about politics, right?

 Is there anything more swampy?

-You know, this there's the swamp of D.C.
-Well, you really need my endorsement.
+You know, there's the swamp of D.C.

 And that's how it happened.

-Anyway, the squad has weighed in, you know, AOC and company, and they've quit quickly responded after Breyer's retirement.
+Anyway, the squad has weighed in, you know, AOC and company, and they've quickly responded after Breyer's retirement.

-Breyer apparently, according to all reports, was furious.
+Breyer, apparently, according to all reports, was furious.

 He didn't get to make his own announcement.

-It's past time for a black woman to be named to the Supreme Court.
+But anyway, Corey Bush, a Democratic congresswoman, it's past time for a black woman to be named to the Supreme Court.

 She tweeted that yesterday.

-Um anyway, Corey Bush then later specified identity is important, but it's not enough.
+And anyway, Corey Bush then later specified identity is important, but it's not enough.

 I'd love to see a black woman who will insist on racial, environmental, social disability, and economic justice named to the Supreme Court.

-Now, Democrats, they've always believed things that they could never get done at the ballot box legislatively, that they want the courts to enact.
+Now, Democrats, they've always believed things that they could never get done at the ballot box legislatively that they want the courts to enact.

-In other words, they're there what is judicial activism.
+In other words, what is judicial activism?

 You have the judiciary branch, you have the executive branch, and of course, you've got Congress.